-When we get to these international locations, we may not even be clear as to what the rules and regulations for EDC even are.
+When we get to these international locations, we may not even be clear as to what the rules and regulations for EDC are.
 Knowing I have a tool I am very well versed in adds a great deal of confidence.

 This confidence alleviates a lot of stress, which allows me to work on the mission at hand much more effectively.
-Keep in mind, this doesn’t just pertain when traveling abroad.
+Keep in mind, that this doesn’t just pertain when traveling abroad.

 The scenario is very similar when I am home and in places like NYC.
 NYC has EDC laws that are generally convoluted on purpose.

 Making one simple mistake with your EDC choice can put all of your other rights in jeopardy.
 NYC isn’t alone in this hypocrisy, there are many other similar states that address EDC by its citizens the same way.

 Having a tool like a tactical pen, that barely raises an eyebrow, is certainly a practical approach to this form of anti-2A sentiment.